Error Strategies for Nextflow

 maxErrors = '-1'

-The maxRetries directive allows you to define the maximum number of times the exact same subjob can be re-submitted in case of failure and the maxErrors directive allows you to specify the maximum number of times a process (across all subjobs of that process executed) can fail when using the retry error strategy. .
+The maxRetries directive allows you to define the maximum number of times the exact same subjob can be re-submitted in case of failure and the maxErrors directive allows you to specify the maximum number of times a process (across all subjobs of that process executed) can fail when using the retry error strategy.
+See this github issue for more of an explanation.

 In the code above, if the exit status of the subjob (task) is within 130 to 145, inclusive, or is equal to 104, then it will retry that subjob once (maxRetries = 1).
 If other subjobs of the same process also have the same issue, they will also be retried once (maxErrors = '-1' disables the max number of times any process can fail so if every subjob executed for a particular process failed it will allow it to be retried the number of times set in maxRetries).
 Otherwise, the finish errorStategy is applied and the subjob is terminated pending but other running non-errored subjobs are allowed to complete.